wich229/swap-meet/README.md

 ## Skills Assessed

-- Following directions and reading comprehension
+- Understanding and following code specifications
 - Reading tests
-- Creating classes
-  - Classes have attributes and instance methods
+- Creating classes with attributes and instance methods
 - Importing modules
 - Working with attributes that are lists of instances
 - Implementing instance methods that interact with other instances and objects